 Recognition of insolvency proceedings

-An officeholder appointed in respect of a UK insolvency proceeding would accordingly need to apply to the courts of the relevant EU Member States for recognition of the proceeding and the effect of English law thereto.
+An officeholder appointed in respect of a UK insolvency proceeding will need to apply to the courts of the relevant EU Member States for recognition of the proceeding and the effect of English law thereto.
 The approach of each EU Member State will depend on its own rules of private international law.
-In Germany and the Netherlands, for example, there may well be recognition in cases where the UK process has followed and applied COMI rules in line with the Recast Insolvency Regulation.
+In Germany and the Netherlands, for example, there may be recognition in cases where the UK process has followed and applied COMI rules in line with the Recast Insolvency Regulation.
 However, in cases where the appointment of a UK officeholder has been made in reliance on a UK domestic approach other than the COMI rules, it is much less certain that there will be recognition in the relevant EU Member State.
 Where EU Member States have passed laws based on the Model Law, this may help UK insolvency officeholders seeking recognition.
 However, as at the time of writing, the only other EU Member States that have done so are Greece, Poland, Romania and Slovenia.
-In other key EU jurisdictions, such as France, Italy and Spain, recognition will likely require a more lengthy judicial recognition process and there will be greater scope for parallel proceedings with the concomitant risks of increased costs to the insolvency estate and different treatment of creditors.
+In other key EU jurisdictions, such as France, Italy and Spain, recognition will likely require a lengthier judicial recognition process and there will be greater scope for parallel proceedings with the concomitant risks of increased costs to the insolvency estate and different treatment of creditors.
 The aforementioned countries have not indicated that they will be adopting the Model Law any time soon.

 Recognition of schemes of arrangement

-ii Covid-19 related legislative developments
+ii Covid-19-related legislative developments

 Details of the measures introduced by the UK government in response to covid-19 have been set out above, as have the reforms to UK insolvency law.
 These measures may be extended or adjusted as circumstances require, either by virtue of provisions contained in the existing legislation and the CIGA or through future legislation.